-Across from Fiesta Island, in the center of the bay, there are many Torrey pine trees over on Vacation Isle.
+Across from Fiesta Island, there are many Torrey pine trees over on Vacation Isle in the center of the bay.
 Again, I was surprised by how healthy the trees look in this location.

 San Diego River Channel

-On the southern edge of Mission Bay, off of Seaworld Drive and parallel to the San Diego River Flood Control Channel, there are many Torrey pine trees to be seen.
+On the southern edge of Mission Bay, off of Seaworld Drive and parallel to the San Diego River Flood Control Channel, many Torrey pine trees are seen.
 Again, do you notice how tall the trees are over here?

 Fort Rosecrans National Cemetery